NithishBhat/Minimum-Cost-Optical-Fiber-Routing-with-Prim-s-Algorithm/README.md

 ![alt text](https://github.com/NithishBhat/Minimum-Cost-Optical-Fiber-Routing-with-Prim-s-Algorithm/blob/main/densedataset.png?raw=true)
 ![alt text](https://github.com/NithishBhat/Minimum-Cost-Optical-Fiber-Routing-with-Prim-s-Algorithm/blob/main/Prim's-MST-on-dense-graph-filtered-with-knn.png?raw=true)

-The initial dataset is given by the osmnx library , the dataset consists of geormetries and excessive datapoints we wont need.
-We reduce the geometries into centeroid datapoints and the remove any unessecary datapoints.
+The initial dataset is given by the osmnx library, the dataset consists of geometries and excessive datapoints we won’t need.
+We reduce the geometries into centroid datapoints and then remove any unnecessary datapoints.
 This will give us a sparse graph.
-The dense grapgh derived by connecting edges from a node to every other node in the graph (E*(E-1) edges if we have a grapgh G=(V,E).
+The dense graph is derived by connecting edges from a node to every other node in the graph (E*(E-1) edges if we have a graph G=(V,E)).